mikeqfu/pyhelpers/docs/source/quick-start.rst

    >>> print(dat.equals(dat_retrieved))
    True

-Besides, there is an alternative way, which is more flexible with PostgreSQL statement (and could be faster especially when the tabular data is fairly large):
+Besides, there is an alternative way, :ref:`.read_sql_query()<sql-postgresql-read-sql-query>`, which is more flexible with PostgreSQL statement (and could be faster especially when the tabular data is fairly large):

 .. code-block:: python